markasrobinson/nhsuk-frontend/packages/components/feedback-banner/README.md

 For this component to work, you need to make sure you include the required JavaScript.
 You can either include the compiled JavaScript for all components `nhsuk.min.js` or the individual component JavaScript `feedback-banner.js`.

+Feedback banner should be used below footer in templates for sticky scroll JS to work.

 ## Quick start examples

 ### Feedback banner